cosmos/cosmos/GOVERNANCE_DOC.md

 ### Governance key and governance address

 Validators can make use of an additional slot where they can designate a `Governance PubKey`.
 By default, a validator's `Governance PubKey` will be the same as its main PubKey.
-Validators can change this `Governance PubKey` by sending a `Change Governance PubKey` transaction signed by their main `Consensus PubKey`.
+Validators can change this `Governance PubKey` by sending a `Change Governance PubKey` transaction signed by their main `Consensus PrivKey`.
 From there, they will be able to sign vote using the `Governance PrivKey` associated with their `Governance PubKey`.
 The `Governance PubKey` can be changed at any moment.

 ## Software Upgrade